+The safety of our students and staff is Bethel School District’s top priority.
+Effective education cannot take place in an unsafe environment.
 We use an abundance of caution in emergency situations.
-Sometimes that cautious approach results in a slowing of the information coming to you, but understand that student and staff safety come before communication.
+Sometimes that cautious approach results in a slowing of information coming to you, but understand that student and staff safety come before communication.

 Bethel was the first in Oregon to adopt the ALICE safety protocols district-wide.
 ALICE – Alert, Lockdown, Inform, Counter and Evacuate – focuses on immediate response to emergency situations, effective methods of securing classrooms, clear communications, and empowering options in the event of an armed intruder on campus.

-♦ See the scripts used by Primary and Elementary grade teachers, and age-appropriate safety training videos used in the Elementary-level school safety trainings.
+♦ See the scripts used by Grades K-3 and Grades 4-5 teachers, and age-appropriate safety training videos used in the Elementary-level school safety trainings.

 Each Bethel school conducts at least two Lockdown drills each school year, along with an Earthquake drill and monthly Fire drills.
 We review our practices and procedures regularly to determine how to improve our response to emergency situations.

-Here is guidance for parents/guardians if a Bethel school goes into Lockdown or Lockout:
+Here is guidance for families if a Bethel school goes into Lockdown or Lockout:

 Occasionally it takes time to determine the facts.
 The district wants to avoid sharing misinformation that causes unnecessary fear, anxiety, and frustration, and could put our students and staff at risk.

-Bethel School District has created a Reunification plan.
-Its goal is to protect students from harm, while reuniting them with their parents/guardians in the most efficient, calm and compassionate manner possible.
+Bethel School District has created a Reunification Plan.
+Its goal is to protect students from harm, while reuniting them with their parents/guardians/emergency contacts in the most efficient, calm and compassionate manner possible.
 The district’s plan is portable and flexible enough that it can be quickly set up in unfamiliar locations.

 Location: The location and time of the Reunification will be shared by the district in every way possible, including the local media.